yassenshopov/technical-writing/README.md

 ```

 This type of function takes no inputs, and just uses previously declared variables for its calculations/operations.
-You can compare it with a traditional function that also takes no arguments, also known as an "anonymous function"":
+You can compare it with a traditional function that also takes no arguments, also known as an "anonymous function":

 ```